Mucinous Carcinoma of the Breast (Colloid Cancer)

-The distinguishing feature of mucinous carcinoma (sometimes called colloid cancer) is the production of mucus.
-At the cellular level mucinous carcinoma appears as ‘islands’ of malignant cells within ‘lakes’ of mucus.
+The distinguishing feature of mucinous cancer (sometimes called colloid cancer) is the production of mucus.
+At the cellular level, mucinous cancer appears as ‘islands’ of malignant cells within ‘lakes’ of mucus.
 Tumors for this cancer type can grow very large and are often softer to the touch.

-Statistically, mucinous carcinoma accounts for approximately 3% of all breast cancers.
-It is rare in younger women and tends to effect women in their 60’s.
+Statistically, this type of cancer accounts for approximately 3% of all breast cancers.
+It is rare in younger women and tends to affect women in their 60’s.
 For women 75 years or older, mucinous breast cancer accounts for approximately 7% of all tumors.

 I just want to let you know that I have created a newer version of this page with more up-to-date material on Colloid Carcinoma.

 On the whole, mucinous cancer of the breast tends to be a low to medium grade, slow-growing carcinoma.
 However, some variants of the disease are more aggressive than others.

 If the histological evaluation reveals that mucinous elements are ‘mixed’ in with the collections of malignant cells, rather than being completely expelled to the surrounding mucous lakes, the prognosis is somewhat less favorable.